hongjundu/go-rest-api-helper/README.md

 # golang rest api helper

-A set of small data structure that makes handling rest API response easier
+A set of small data structure that help to write rest API response.

 * OK response format